NanoHttpd/nanohttpd/README.md

 Waffle.io Issue Tracking: [![Stories in Ready](https://badge.waffle.io/NanoHttpd/nanohttpd.png?label=ready)](https://waffle.io/NanoHttpd/nanohttpd)

+*Core*
-Please take a look at the new "ssl-support" branch containing submitted code adding SSL support to NanoHttpd.
+* Please take a look at the new "ssl-support" branch containing submitted code adding SSL support to NanoHttpd.
 It's a great new feature that needs all eyes to polish in preparation for a release, making sure it works on all platforms.

+*Webserver*
+* Internal architecture support URL rewriting.
+Serving "index.*" files now utilizes the feature.
+Capability needs to be extended to read and apply rewrite rules at runtime.
+* Plugin support - plugins that transform the source (eg PHP, Markdown) can now support caching generate files.
+Add caching to the markdown plugin as an example.

 ## Core Features
 * Only one Java file, providing HTTP 1.1 support.